mvpoirier/mvpoirier.github.io/portfolio.md

 ---

-**Thank you for exploring my portfolio!** I look forward to the opportunity to discuss my qualifications, experience, and teaching philosophy with you soon, and how I can make a positive impact at your school.
+**Thank you for exploring my portfolio!**
+I look forward to the opportunity to discuss my qualifications, experience, and teaching philosophy with you soon, and how I could make a positive impact at your school.

 *Thank you for your consideration,*

 *Michael Poirier*
-*mpoirier@gmail.com*